AlexanderAdelAU/TMS99105-SBC-V4-Paged-Memory-System/README.md

 the CPU data bus), required complex latch timing, and meant MAP_SET could only be called from COMMON.
 CRU writes use a completely separate bus.

-**Why not remove the 373?**
+**Why no latch between 6116 and GAL?**
-The 373 bridges the gap between the 6116 /OE going Hi-Z at the end of /MRD and the GAL flip-flops clocking on the /MRD rising edge.
-Without it, the GAL inputs would be floating at exactly the moment they need to be captured.
+The 373 latch was removed.
+The GAL registered outputs capture D4-D7 directly from the 6116 on the /MRD rising edge.
+The 6116 /OE is asserted throughout the /MRD LOW period, so data is stable at the GAL inputs when the rising edge clocks the flip-flops.
+A4-A10 tied LOW ensures the correct page register entry is always addressed.

 **Why COMMON must initialise the mapper?**
 At power-on SA flip-flops hold random values.
 Any paged memory access